-Sheridan Community Land Trust works to raise money from public and private funding sources to purchase a portion of a voluntary conservation agreement with cash.
-This is known as a "bargain sale" voluntary conservation agreement.
+Sheridan Community Land Trust works to raise money from public and private funding sources to purchase a portion of a conservation easement with cash.
+This is known as a "bargain sale" conservation easement.

 Example: Typically around 75% of the value of the conservation easement is purchased.
 Therefore, for the same conservation easement from above: 75% of \$400,000 would be a cash payment of \$300,000; plus the remaining value \$100,000 (\$400,000 - \$300,000) is a donation.

-What is meant by placing a voluntary conservation agreement on a property "in perpetuity"?
+What is meant by placing a conservation easement on a property "in perpetuity"?

-Voluntary conservation agreements "run with the land" and remain on the property even if it is sold or passed on to heirs.
+Voluntary conservation easements "run with the land" and remain on the property even if it is sold or passed on to heirs.
 Perpetuity is required by federal tax law for an easement donation to be tax-deductible.

-Will a voluntary conservation agreement result in the loss of landowner control of management?
+Will a conservation easement result in the loss of landowner control of management?

-Voluntary conservation agreements put limitations on future development of the property to retain the land's agricultural capacity and / or open character.
-The terms of voluntary conservation agreements are designed to conserve these features without undermining the ability of a landowner to make day-to-day decisions about the management of their farm, ranch, or non-agriculture property.
-By prohibiting or limiting residential development (the main effect of a voluntary conservation agreement), voluntary conservation agreements secure the land base or open character of a non-agriculture property.
+A conservation easements put limitations on future development of the property to retain the land's agricultural capacity and / or open character.
+The terms of a conservation easements are designed to conserve these features without undermining the ability of a landowner to make day-to-day decisions about the management of their farm, ranch, or non-agriculture property.
+By prohibiting or limiting residential development (the main effect of a conservation easement), a conservation easements secure the land base or open character of a non-agriculture property.